-By default, all modern browsers such as Internet Explorer, Microsoft Edge, Google Chrome, Mozilla Firefox, etc., automatically detect proxy settings.
-However, you can also configure these Proxy settings manually, which is provided by your network administrator.
+Modern browsers like Internet Explorer, Microsoft Edge, Google Chrome, Mozilla Firefox, etc., are set to detect Proxy settings by default automatically.
+However, you can also set up these settings manually as per the instructions provided by your network administrator.

-How to configure proxy on Windows 10 PC?
+How to configure a proxy on Windows 10 PC?

 Step 2.
 Click “Network & Internet.”

 Step 4.
-Turn the slider on next to “Automatic detect settings” to use an automatic proxy.
+Turn the slider on next to “Automatically detect settings” to use an automatic proxy.

 Step 5.
 To configure the proxy settings manually, scroll down; under “Manual proxy setup,” turn on the slider next to “Use a proxy server.”

 Step 6.
 Fill in the proxy settings which your local network administrator provides.

 Depending on the selection, proxy settings will be enabled or disabled for your installed browsers.